BenGWeeks/seedphrase-fixer/README.md

 python fixer.py "witch collapse practice feed shame open despair creek road again ice least" "passphrase" 7
 ```

-Replace `witch collapse practice feed shame open despair creek road again ice least` with your 12 or 24 word BIP-39 seedphrase, `passphrase` with your passphrase (if any), and the number 7 with the word that you think is incorrect (level blank and we will iterate through all the words).
+Replace `witch collapse practice feed shame open despair creek road again ice least` with your 12 or 24 word BIP-39 seedphrase, `passphrase` with your passphrase (if any), and the number 7 with the word that you think is incorrect (leave it blank and it will iterate through all the words).

 For example: